-Three workflows are available for analyzing SARS-CoV-2 data.
+Three workflows are available for SARS-CoV-2 data analysis.
 One workflow is a generic workflow for use with ARTIC V3 SARS-CoV-2 primers designs; another workflow is customized for use with QIAseq DIRECT SARS-CoV-2 Panel data or QIAseq SARS-CoV-2 Primer Panel data.
 The third workflow is customized for use with Ion AmpliSeq SARS-CoV-2 Research Panel data.
 These workflows use one or multiple samples as input, which allows for analysis of either a single sample or the comparison of multiple samples based on a single workflow run.

 A detailed description is found in the manual.

 The workflows are available in the workbench by installing the Biomedical Genomics Analysis plugin.

 The workflow outputs can be used with the tools in QIAGEN CLC Microbial Genomics Module.
 Examples include:

 For further details, see the sections in the manual on taxonomic analysis, functional analysis, phylogenetic trees using SNPs and k-mers, and large MLST scheme tools.